activefx/alpha/README.md

 ## Alpha

 Alpha is a starting point for faster prototyping of Rails applications, web service APIs, and / or Ember.js applications, and automatically deploying them to Heroku.
+It is meant to serve as a rapid prototyping framework, as well as an example application for configuring and using common Rails related technologies.

 ## Contents